Who are the Institutional Holders in W&T Offshore Inc. (WTI)?

 W&T Offshore Inc. (WTI): Who are the competitors?

-The company’s main competitors (and peers) include Callon Petroleum Company (CPE) that is trading 778.68% up over the past 12 months and Contango Oil & Gas Company (MCF) that is 156.55% higher over the same period.
-Short interest in the company’s stock has fallen -8.95% from the last report on Feb 11, 2021 to stand at a total of 11.2 million short shares sold with a short interest ratio of 1.61.
+The company’s main competitors (and peers) include Callon Petroleum Company (CPE) that is trading 676.24% up over the past 12 months and Contango Oil & Gas Company (MCF) that is 196.85% higher over the same period.
+Short interest in the company’s stock has risen 8.21% from the last report on Mar 14, 2021 to stand at a total of 10.28 million short shares sold with a short interest ratio of 1.61.